 H. Mr. Campbell.
-Mr. Campbell responded to the direct testimony of James R. Dauphinais filed on behalf of the Industrial Group related to the Rate 831 tariff language regarding curtailment notification; and the direct testimony of Brown D. Thornton filed on behalf of US Steel related to Rate 831 customer qualification for Auction Revenue Rights ("ARRs")/ Financial Transmission Rights ("FTRs"), recommended phase in period for Rate 831 implementation, and MISO billing disputes.
+Mr. Campbell responded to Industrial Group witness Dauphinais' testimony about the Rate 831 tariff language regarding curtailment notification and US Steel witness Thornton's testimony related to Rate 831 customer qualification for Auction Revenue Rights ("ARRs")/ Financial Transmission Rights ("FTRs"), recommended phase in period for Rate 831 implementation, and MISO billing disputes.

-Mr. Campbell testified that while NIPSCO does not oppose the recommendation by Mr. Dauphinais for a two hour curtailment notice for Rate 831 customers, consistent with current practices, NIPSCO will add thirty (30) minutes to the LMR notification time to allow for the communication of any MISO curtailment event.
+Mr. Campbell testified that while NIPSCO does not oppose the recommendation by Mr. Dauphinais for a two-hour curtailment notice for Rate 831 customers, consistent with current practices, NIPSCO will add 30 minutes to the LMR notification time to allow for the communication of any MISO curtailment event.

-In response to Mr. Thornton's concern about whether Rate 831 customers will qualify for ARRs/FTRs, Mr. Campbell testified that Rate 831 customers will not qualify for ARRs/FTRs.
-He explained that because MISO requires that an entity be registered as a Market Participant to hold FTRs or ARRs, NIPSCO, acting as the MISO Market Participant, will register Rate 831 Customers electing Tier 3 service as Asset Owners.
+In response to Mr. Thornton, Mr. Campbell testified that Rate 831 customers will not qualify for ARRs/FTRs.
+He explained that because MISO requires that an entity be registered as a Market Participant to hold FTRs or ARRs, NIPSCO, acting as the MISO Market Participant, will register Rate 831 customers electing Tier 3 service as Asset Owners.
 He explained that the MISO Tariff and Business Practices Manuals explain what actions Asset Owners are qualified to perform.
 He stated that MISO Market Participants are the only entities allowed to procure FTRs with MISO because of the additional credit requirements to participate in the FTR market but that MISO Market Participants may act as agents and procure FTRs on behalf of other parties.
 He stated that under Rate 831, NIPSCO will not act as an agent to procure FTRs on behalf of the Rate 831 Tier 3 Customer but that customers are free to contract with other third-party MISO Market Participants to obtain FTRs.
-He indicated that any settlements will be handled outside of the MISO settlement process between Rate 831 Customers and the third-party MISO Market Participant.
-He stated that Mr. Thornton's characterization of allocated ARRs/FTRs as a benefit, they can also represent a cost and that if Rate 831 customers are allocated ARRs/FTRs, they should also be allocated their portion of any charges associated with the ongoing investment in the transmission system.
+He indicated that any settlements will be handled outside of the MISO settlement process between Rate 831 customers and the third-party MISO Market Participant.
+He stated that Mr. Thornton characterized allocated ARRs/FTRs as a benefit, but they can also represent a cost and that if Rate 831 customers are allocated ARRs/FTRs, they should also be allocated their portion of any charges associated with the ongoing investment in the transmission system.